-Good News in History, October 26 - Good News Network
+40 Years Ago Today a Horrible Disease was Eradicated With This Man Marking the Victorious Finish Line

 - Jordan became the second Arab country, after Egypt, to sign a peace accord with Israel, which replaced 46 years of war (1994)

-- Britain’s House of Lords votes to end the right of hereditary peers to vote in Britain’s upper chamber of Parliament (1999)
+- Britain’s House of Lords voted to end the right of hereditary peers to vote in Britain’s upper chamber of Parliament (1999)

 - Israel’s parliament approved Prime Minister Ariel Sharon’s plan for withdrawing from the Gaza Strip and parts of the West Bank (2004)